Support

 Features are incorporated into Pure Music that are designed to improve performance and give the best possible sound quality.
 Using the computer optical drive as a "CD player" or transport is not advisable for best sound quality, for a variety of reasons, so this is not directly supported by Pure Music.

-However, there is a work-around, which is to use Pure Music's Playthrough feature.
+However, there is a work-around, which is to use Pure Music's Streamthrough feature.
 This disconnects Pure Music from iTunes so that iTunes playback such as Internet radio is routed through Pure Music.
 This would include CDs played from the optical media in iTunes.

 To play a CD (or Internet radio, etc.):